 You will also find that the basses are more amenable and stabilize faster.
 The trebles are the ones that keep going flat and need frequent stretching.

 You can speed up the process of settling in new guitar strings by not only tuning them more frequently but also by taking them slightly above standard pitch (a semi-tone at most is a good idea).

 On the first day of getting new strings in place, I expect them to go out of tune quickly.
 This is something that just happens with nylon strings.
 I tune up the strings, especially the trebles, a bit sharper than concert pitch.
 By a semi-tone at the most, but usually a little less.
 Before going to bed, I turn the tuning machines about half a turn more.

 Also, on day two, when the guitar is not being played, I keep the treble strings a half semitone up.
-Tuning it way above concert pitch, like one and a half semitones or two semitones or more is almost certainly asking for trouble.
+Don’t overdo this.
+Tuning it way above concert pitch, like one and a half semitones or two semitones or more, is almost certainly asking for trouble.
 Your guitar is built to take on a certain amount of string tension.
 Be careful you don’t go past the limit.